mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 {% img /images/blog/PowerShellSupportInXamarinStudio/RunStartDebuggingMenu.png 'Run - Start Debugging menu' 'Run - Start Debugging menu' %}

-Or simply click the Run button in the main toolbar.
+Alternatively you can click the Run button in the main toolbar.

 {% img /images/blog/PowerShellSupportInXamarinStudio/DebugRunMainToolbarButton.png 'Run button in the main toolbar' 'Run button in the main toolbar' %}